If you find a record in the database that interests you, the above links will tell you how to look up the original archive source record.

 by Kae Lewis

-This book tells the story of the Thames Goldfields when thousands of miners were digging for gold high in the ranges behind the Thames township, beginning 150 years ago in 1867.
+This book tells the story of the Thames Goldfields when thousands of miners were digging for gold high in the ranges behind the Thames township, beginning in 1867.
 The book documents almost all the important claims on the Thames and Tapu Goldfields, describing the individual workings on each claim and the methods they used to find and retrieve the gold.
-In conjunction with the GOLDMINERS' DATABASE on this website, it goes a long way towards answering the questions: Who were the diggers?
-Where was their claim?
-How did they find the gold?
-Did they find any?
+In conjunction with the GOLDMINER'S DATABASE (upper left on this webpage) it goes a long way towards answering the questions:

 (called placer gold in California)

 'Looking for Colour.'

 Specks, grains and occasionally nuggets of gold were found loose in the sands and gravels of rivers or alluvial soil, especially in California USA, Victoria Australia and Otago New Zealand.
 Originally this gold was in the quartz reefs high in the mountains where it eroded over the eons until it washed out into the rivers.
 Here the powerful currents removed any quartz still adhering to the gold, reducing it to a powery consistantcy spread amongst the river gravel and sands at the bottom of the river or washed up on the banks

 A gold nugget is usually pitted like this from erosion in the rivers.

 A steady stream of water from the top washes the gravel through the sieve(s) in the cradle.
 The heavier gold

 falls to the bottom and is caught on a blanket as the cradle is rocked.
 It was more efficient than a pan.

 As the river gravel passes through the sluice box in a steady stream of water, the heavier gold is caught in slats, raffles or a blanket while the lighter sand passes over the top.